-Over the years, UCC has pursued an aggressive growth plan, adding new equipment and upgrades to ensure safe, environmentally friendly operations at all of its locations.
-The company owns 17 mines in three states and employs more than 1,200 people.
+Over the years, UCC has pursued a moderate growth plan, adding new equipment and upgrades to ensure safe, environmentally friendly operations at all of its locations.
+The company operates 14 mines in three states (West Virginia, Virginia, and Kentucky) and employs more than 900 people.

-Headquartered in Blountville, Tenn., the company operates six subsidiaries in three states:
+Headquartered in Johnson City, Tenn., the company operates three subsidiaries in three states:

-- Wellmore Coal Company – Big Rock, Va.
+- Wellmore Coal Company – Grundy and Big Rock, Va.

 West Virginia Operations